-- These guidelines are intended to assist applicants and reviewers of small cell facilities to better meet the requirements established in Chapter 17.60 Wireless Communication Facilities (WCFs) of the Town of Castle Rock Municipal Code.
-Due to changes in technology and site-specific design constraints, these guidelines will not address all possible scenarios but is intended to cover most anticipated design types. - Agreement, Chapter 17.60 of the Town's Municipal Code, the applicable sections of the Town's Transportation Design Criteria Manual and these Small Cell Design Criteria in detail before proceeding with formal submittal of WCF plans.
+- These guidelines are intended to assist applicants and reviewers of small cell facilities to better meet the requirements established in Chapter 17.60

+Wireless Communication Facilities (WCFs) of the Town of Castle Rock Municipal Code.
+Due to changes in technology and site-specific design constraints, these guidelines will not address all possible scenarios but is intended to cover most anticipated design types. - 2.
+The applicant is expected to have reviewed the approved Master License Agreement, Chapter 17.60 of the Town's Municipal Code, the applicable sections of the Town's Transportation Design Criteria Manual and these Small Cell Design Criteria in detail before proceeding with formal submittal of WCF plans.
 This will help the applicant to move through the Town's approval process more efficiently. - 3.
 Regarding locations proposed in residential neighborhoods: Except for small cell facilities located within collector or arterial designated right-of-way, an applicant for a new WCF shall demonstrate a diligent effort has been made to locate the WCF in other areas and due to valid considerations including, without limitation, physical constraints, or technological feasibility, no appropriate location is available.